Moles

 If they are suspected of being malign, moles may have to be removed.
 In this case, moles are a skin disease.
 This involves a medical intervention.
 In most cases moles are benign and do not need to be removed for medical reasons.
 Removal of benign moles involves a cosmetic intervention.
 At Wetering Medical Center, moles are always removed by a dermatologist.

-Click here to read more about moles.
+Click here to read more about moles (folder in Dutch).

 How is a mole removed?